varabyte/kobweb/README.md

 ```

 After running your project, you can click on the button and check the console logs.
 If everything is working properly,
-you should see "Echoed: hello!" for each time you pressed the button.
+you should see "Echoed: hello!" each time you press the button.

 > [!NOTE]
 > The `examples/chat` template project uses API streams to implement a very simple chat application, so you can